 Skip to content

-If you are using Confluence Server to store and manage your content, you can easily search through that content using the out-of-box connector provided by Search AI.
+If you are using Confluence Data Center to store and manage your content, you can easily search through that content using the out-of-box connector provided by Search AI.

 Specifications

-There are two ways to authorize and set up communication between Confluence Server and Search AI application.
+There are two ways to authorize and set up communication between Confluence Data Center and Search AI application.

 • Using Basic Auth